Azure/azure-sdk-for-net/sdk/healthinsights/Azure.Health.Insights.RadiologyInsights/samples/Sample01_AgeMismatchSampleAsync.md

 documentAdministrativeMetadata.OrderedProcedures.Add(orderedProcedure);
 ```

-## Create a ModelConfiguration.
-Also specify the expected response inference type.
+## Creating and Configuring ModelConfiguration for Radiology Insights
+To set up a `RadiologyInsightsModelConfiguration`, instantiate the configuration object and specify the locale, whether to include evidence, and the inference options.
+Additionally, define the expected response inference types by adding them to the `InferenceTypes` list.
+This configuration ensures that the radiology insights model is tailored to the specific requirements and expected outcomes of the analysis.
 ```C# Snippet:Age_Mismatch_Async_Tests_Samples_CreateModelConfiguration
 RadiologyInsightsModelConfiguration radiologyInsightsModelConfiguration = new() {